Seychelles: Independence

 The first draft of a new constitution failed to receive the requisite 60% of voters in 1992, but an amended version was approved in 1993.

+In June 2012, during a conference at the United Nations Conference on Sustainable Development in Rio de Janeiro, a commitment was made by the Seychelles government to protect 30% of its 1.35 million square kilometre marine waters within the country's marine protected areas.

 In January 2013, Seychelles declared a state of emergency when the tropical cyclone Felleng caused torrential rain, and flooding and landslides destroyed hundreds of houses.

 Following the coup in 1977, the president always represented the same political party until the October 2020 Seychellois general election, which was historic in that the opposition party won.
 Wavel Ramkalawan was the first president who did not represent United Seychelles (the current name of the former Seychelles People's Progressive Front).

+In January 2023, Seychelles announced its final stages of completing its marine spatial plan.
+It would become the second largest ocean area at 1.35 e6km2 behind Norway, in support of its blue economy.

+In October 2025, presidential runoff was won by former parliamentary speaker and main opposition leader, Patrick Herminie, meaning Herminie's party, United Seychelles (US) returned to power.
+On 26 October 2025, Patrick Herminie was sworn in as Seychelles’ sixth president.

 Politics

 The Seychelles president, who is head of state and head of government, is elected by popular vote for a five-year term of office.
 The cabinet is presided over and appointed by the president, subject to the approval of a majority of the legislature.
-The current president is Wavel Ramkalawan, as of 2022.
+As of 2025, the president is Patrick Herminie.

 The unicameral Seychellois parliament, the National Assembly or Assemblée Nationale, consists of 35 members, 26 of whom are elected directly by popular vote, while the remaining nine seats are appointed proportionally according to the percentage of votes received by each party.
 All members serve five-year terms.

 The Supreme Court of Seychelles, created in 1903, is the highest trial court in Seychelles and the first court of appeal from all the lower courts and tribunals.
 The highest court of law in Seychelles is the Seychelles Court of Appeal, which is the court of final appeal in the country.